lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 The default layout shows a sky coverage map from DESC DC2 simulation at upper left, an active chart showing the spatial distribution of returned objects at upper right, and a table of the search results along the bottom.
-To change the layout displayed on the screen, click the hamburger icon at the top left.
+To change the layout displayed on the screen, click the hamburger icon (box with three horizonal lines on top of each other) at the top left.

 .. figure:: /_static/portal_tut01_step02_01.png
 	:name: portal_tut01_step02_01